heel-Ashwin/DIGITAL-VOTING-SYSTEM-ASHWIN/README.md

 # 📂 Project Portfolio — Ashwin Ramesh (Member)

 ## 👨‍💻 About Me
-I am a member of the DVS Agile Project Team, contributing towards development, performance optimization, bug resolution, and feature enhancements.
+I am a member of the DVS Agile Project Team, working on the **Digital Voting System** project.
+My contributions focused on performance optimization, bug fixing, offline support, feedback system design, and search enhancement for a secure, user-friendly voting platform with **face recognition login verification**.

 ---